run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.md

 !!!
 Abstract "Information of each tab"

-    - Main: Information of service, status, phases, business importance and others.
+    - **Main** : Information of service, status, phases, business importance and others.
-    - Attatched Documents: Artifacts, documents, tabs and others.
+    - **Attatched Documents** : Artifacts, documents, tabs and others.
-    - Presentation: Visualization in the Smart Portal and Ticket Management.
+    - **Presentation** : Visualization in the Smart Portal and Ticket Management.
-    - Access Permission: Groups that can see the service.
+    - **Access Permission** : Groups that can see the service.
+    - **Multilanguage** : Service Translation to English, Spanish and Portuguese.

 Save the Service.